RenoKomarek/swarc-material/arc42/final.md

 # Building Block View

 The Building Block View provides insight into the foundational components crucial for the development and functionality of Finstagram.
-In Level 1, we showcase the core functionalities of Finstagram and delve into more details for 'Image Processing' and 'Content Management'.
+Level 1, showcases the core functionalities of Finstagram.
+Level 2 goes into more details for 'Image Processing' and 'Content Management'.

 ## Level 1